LakshmiBVsiri/APMollar/README.md

-# APMollar
+# Olist Agentic Analytics

-E-Commerce Data Agentic Analysis App
+Conversational analytics system for the Olist Brazilian e-commerce dataset using Gemini API.